sf-wdi-37/go-fish-card-game/README.md

 ```

 #### Playing Cards
 Your first goal will be to build your `PlayingCard` objects.
-Here's some raw data for you to copy paste (no jokers!):
+Here's some raw data that you might use later:

 ```ruby
 RANKS = ["A", "2", "3", "4", "5", "6", "7", "8", "9", "10", "J", "Q", "K"]